 Test options vary by grade level.
-Here’s what you need to know about the assessments CTY accepts (select "Fees and Deadlines" in the left menu for costs and important dates).
+Here’s what you need to know about the assessments CTY accepts (select "Fees and Deadlines" in the left menu for costs and important test dates).

 > School and College Ability Test (SCAT)

-Open to students in grades 2-8, the SCAT is typically a computer-based, timed, multiple-choice, quantitative and verbal assessment.
+Open to students in grades 2–12, the SCAT is typically a computer-based, timed, multiple-choice, quantitative and verbal assessment.
 With a short testing time and flexible scheduling, the SCAT is a convenient option for families looking to qualify for CTY programs on a deadline.

-The SAT is a timed paper-and-pencil-based reading, writing, and math assessment with optional essay that’s used globally as a measure of college and career readiness.
-It is open to Talent Search students in grades 7-8*.
-The SAT is a good choice for students who seek early exposure to the SAT and want to potentially qualify for CTY’s Study of Exceptional Talent, which provides resources and support to exceptionally bright students.
+Open to students in grades 7–12.
+The SAT is a timed paper-and-pencil-based reading, writing, and math assessment with optional essay that’s used globally as a predictor of college and career readiness.
+It is open to Talent Search students in grades 7-8.* The SAT is a good choice for students who seek early exposure to the SAT and want to potentially qualify for CTY’s Study of Exceptional Talent, which provides resources and support to exceptionally bright students.
 Registering for the SAT through MyCTY ensures that scores are reported by College Board directly to CTY.